Actaea pachypoda: Toxins

 Both the berries and the entire plant are considered poisonous to humans.
-The berries contain cardiogenic toxins which can have an immediate sedative effect on human cardiac muscle tissue, and are the most poisonous part of the plant.
+The berries contain cardiac toxins which can have an immediate sedative effect on human cardiac muscle tissue, and are the most poisonous part of the plant.
 Ingestion of the berries can lead to cardiac arrest and death.

 Ecology

 A variety of birds, which are not affected by the toxins, eat the berries and help disperse the seeds.
 Long-tongued bees collect pollen from the flowers.

 Cultivation

 Actaea pachypoda is cultivated as an ornamental plant, in traditional and wildlife gardens.

-It requires part or full shade, rich loamy soil, and regular water with good drainage to reproduce its native habitat.
+It requires part or full shade, rich loamy soil, and regular water with good drainage to reproduce in its native habitat.